 If you're worried about letting go of control when it comes to mix and match bridesmaid dresses for your big day, don't worry.
 From choosing bridesmaid dress colors to creating cohesive bridesmaid looks, here’s some wedding inspiration and insights to help you achieve a look that works for your wedding style and for your bridesmaids:

-We get it: It’s your wedding and it can feel easier to maintain control and just put your girls in the same dress.
+We get it: It’s your wedding and it can feel easier to maintain control and just put your girls in the same bridesmaid dress style.
 There are some pluses to giving your bridesmaids this freedom, though.

 Definitely.
 Offering your bridesmaids free rein to choose their outfits for your wedding is nerve-wracking.
 You don’t want to end up with an entirely mismatched situation (unless you do!).
 There are some cons to letting your bridesmaids choose their own dresses.

-- Cohesion.
-Obviously, if you let your bridesmaids choose their own dresses they won’t, well, wear the same dress.
+Cohesion.
+Obviously, if you let your bridesmaids choose their own dresses, they'll probably all choose different styles…and maybe even different colors.
 If you really want a traditionally cohesive look, maybe reconsider this route.

 Make the dress hunt easy for your bridesmaids and yourself by being clear about what you really do and don’t want.